bsaffel/benchmarker/README.md

 Reset builds on the fly without having to remake a custom game.

-Track personal supply benchmarks by matchup in-game -Set supply benchmarks at 6, 8, and 10 minutes -Configure builds to end at either maximum supply or a specific game time -Benchmarks are automatically saved for future practice sessions -Benchmarks are tracked separately for each match-up so you can switch between builds quickly and easily
+Track personal supply benchmarks by matchup in-game
+- Set supply benchmarks at 6, 8, and 10 minutes
+- Configure builds to end at either maximum supply or a specific game time
+- Benchmarks are automatically saved for future practice sessions
+- Benchmarks are tracked separately for each match-up so you can switch between builds quickly and easily

 Practice against "benchmark" build orders to refine and optimize your play
 - Save your best build orders (per matchup) at the end of each build